LettsE/iPlayer/README.md

 ## How do I use iPlayer?
 Please read the publication for a full description of the tool, how to use the tool, and how to customize the annotation framework.
 In brief, to use iPlayer:

-1. Customize your XML file (in the same folder as iPlayer) with your annotation framework and keyboard shortcuts
+1. Customize your XML file (in the same folder as iPlayer) with your annotation framework and keyboard shortcuts.
+XML files can be easily edited in a number of different applications, for example, Visual Studio Code

 2. Open iPlayer
 3. Load your video file (File>Load video)